cesarsalesgomes/dna/README.md

 _Below are the steps of creation:_

-1. Have in hand the credentials of the chosen cloud database (Recommended: `AWS RDS Postgres Database`).
+1. Have in hand the credentials of the chosen cloud database (Recommended: `AWS RDS Postgres Database`) ¹.

 2. Follow the steps of the **[Link](https://www.youtube.com/watch?v=adQDNRZ59r0)** to install Nginx, SSL and Node.js on an AWS EC2 FreeTier instance.